-\end{theorem} \begin{remark} As explained in the introduction, a discrete version of the fidelity term as in \eqref{eq:fidelity} can be added to the functional $F_{\e}(\w)$ and leads to an additional term $c_3\int_D|u-g|^2\dx$ for some $c_3>0$ proportional to the constant $\gamma$ in \eqref{eq:fidelity}.
+where $g\in L^2(D)$ is a given input datum and $g_{\e}$ a suitable discretization of $g$ on $\e\Lw$.
+The fidelity term leads to an additional term $c_3\int_D|u-g|^2\dx$ in the $\Gamma$-limit in \eqref{eq:limitMS}, where $c_3>0$ is proportional to the constant $\gamma$ in \eqref{eq:fidelityterm}.
 For details we refer the reader to the analogous result proved in \cite[Theorem 3.8]{R18} for weak membrane approximations. \end{remark}